Tuscan dialects: Subdialects

+Alto Valdelsano, spoken in the municipalities of Colle di Val d'Elsa, Casole d'Elsa, San Gimignano, Poggibonsi, and Certaldo, acts as a watershed between the Florentine and Senese dialects.

 Corsican, on the island of Corsica, and the Corso-Sardinian transitional varieties that are spoken in northern Sardinia (Gallurese and Sassarese) are classified by scholars as a direct offshoot from medieval Tuscan, even though they now constitute a distinct linguistic group.

 Speakers

 Excluding the inhabitants of Province of Massa and Carrara, who speak an Emilian dialect, and people in the area of Tuscan Romagna, who speak Romagnol, around 3.5 million people speak Tuscan.

 Dialectal features

 Tuscan as a whole has certain defining features, with subvarieties that are distinguished by minor details.
 A Romance language variety descending from Vulgar Latin, it also contains a substrate from the Etruscan language of the original inhabitants prior to Romanization.
 The Etruscan influence is found most saliently in the toponyms of Tuscany, as well as some parts of neighbouring Umbria and Lazio.

 Phonology

 Tuscan gorgia

 The Tuscan gorgia affects the voiceless stop consonants //k//, //t//, and //p//.
 They are usually pronounced as fricatives in post-vocalic position when not blocked by the competing phenomenon of syntactic gemination: